archve/LocationAwareMessaging/README.md

 The video of the app in action can be seen [here](https://drive.google.com/a/bits-pilani.ac.in/file/d/1l9wHGfh3GkJtXPlrfTF7r5uydOh0hFpC/view?usp=drivesdk)

+The Code of the app can be accessed from [here](https://github.com/twinkle7/second).

 # Flow of events in the App

 ![alt text](https://github.com/archve/LocationAwareMessaging/blob/master/systemflow.PNG)